ajschumacher/ajschumacher.github.io/20260629-visualizing_data_by_cleveland/index.md

 # Visualizing data, by Cleveland

-> We cannot learn efficiently about nature by routinely taking the
+> "We cannot learn efficiently about nature by routinely taking the
-> rich information in data and reducing it to a single number. (page
+> rich information in data and reducing it to a single number." (page
 > 85)